TheJacksonLaboratory/pyBedGraph/README.md

 # pyBedGraph
 A Python package for fast operations on 1-dimensional genomic signal tracks.

-# Features:
+## Features:
 - Finds the mean, approx. mean, max, min, coverage, or standard deviation for a given interval in a bedGraph file
 - Partly written in Cython for speed improvements

-# Improvements over pyBigWig:
-- Much faster (>200x) for most exact statistics
-- Even faster for approximate statistics

-# Downsides:
+- Can look up exact statistics of 1 million regions in ~0.26 second on a conventional laptop
+- An approximate mean for 10,000 regions can be computed in ~0.0012 second w/ error rate of less than 5 percent

+## Drawbacks:
-- Uses much more memory
+- Uses memory to load files
     - 16 bytes per line in bedGraph file
     - 4 bytes per basePair in every chromosome loaded
-- Loading the bedGraph file takes a few minutes if it is large
+- Loading the bedGraph file can take up to a minute or two

-# Installation:
+## Installation:

 Requirements:
 - Numpy 1.16.4